Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Introduction

-We hypothesize that by renaming tools to match patterns in the model's pretraining data---transforming \texttt{get\_user\_id} to \texttt{get\_customer\_id} if the latter better aligns with learned representations---we can reduce errors and improve tool-calling accuracy.
-To operationalize this idea, we propose PA-Tool (Pretraining-Aligned Tool Schema Generation), which generates a mapping between original tool names and pretrain-aligned alternatives.
-To identify such pretrain-aligned patterns, we leverage insights from contamination detection methods \cite{dong2024generalizationmemorizationdatacontamination}, which detect whether models encountered specific data during pretraining.
-A key finding from these studies is that contaminated data---patterns frequently seen during training---exhibits \textit{peakedness}: models generate highly similar outputs across multiple sampling attempts, creating a concentrated distribution.
-This occurs because repeated exposure to specific patterns during pretraining strengthens internal representations, reducing output variance around familiar patterns \cite{shi2024detectingpretrainingdatalarge,li2023estimatingcontaminationperplexityquantifying}.
-We adopt this \textit{peakedness} as a signal for the pretraining familiarity of tool schemas.
+A common failure pattern is \textit{schema misalignment}: even when appropriate tools are provided in context, models fail to invoke them and instead hallucinate plausible-looking components that are not in the provided schema\footnote{In this work, a tool schema refers to a hierarchical structure of tools and parameters with descriptions (Figure~\ref{fig:intro}, Top).} (Figure~\ref{fig:intro}, Bottom-Left).
+This suggests that models fall back on familiar naming conventions internalized during pretraining when faced with unfamiliar schemas.
+Therefore, we hypothesize that aligning tool component names with patterns from the model's internalized knowledge can reduce this error pattern (Figure~\ref{fig:intro}, Bottom-Right).

-PA-Tool renames each component in a schema in three stages: (1) instructing the target language model to generate multiple candidate names based on a description of the component \cite{chen2021evaluatinglargelanguagemodels}, (2) computing the peakedness of each candidate, i.e., the number of other candidates that are sufficiently similar based on character-level edit distance \cite{Levenshtein1965}, and (3) selecting the candidate with the highest peakedness as the new name, as it is considered to best align with the model's pretrained representation.
+To operationalize this idea, we propose PA-Tool (Pretraining-Aligned Tool Schema Generation), which generates a mapping between original tool component names and alternatives familiar to the models.
+To identify what naming conventions the model is familiar with, we leverage an insight from contamination detection method \cite{dong-etal-2024-generalization}, which detect whether models encountered specific data during training.
+A key finding from this study is that patterns frequently seen during training exhibit \textit{peakedness}: models generate highly similar outputs across multiple samples, creating a concentrated distribution.
+We adopt this \textit{peakedness} as a signal for the model's familiarity with tool names.
+PA-Tool renames each component through three stages: (1) instructing the tool-using language model to generate multiple candidate names based on a description of the component \cite{DBLP:journals/corr/abs-2107-03374}, (2) computing the peakedness of each candidate, measured as the number of other candidates sufficiently similar under character-level edit distance \cite{Levenshtein1965BinaryCC}, and (3) selecting the candidate with the highest peakedness as the new name, as it is considered to best align with the model's internalized knowledge.